sultaniman/every/README.md

 3. 30th minute,
 4. 45th minute.

-So instead of doing it manually it is better if it automated.
+So instead of doing it manually, it is better if it is automated.

 ## Usage